build3r/TodayILearned/stoic_lessons/lessons_2021.md

 64. Mar 04: We become slaves to ourself by self-imposing.
 Time to time re-evaluate yoy obilgations to see how many of thrm are self-imposed.
 65. Mar 05: Even free things have a cost, if only the cost is in storing them either in our mind or physically.
 67. Apr 10: The events themselves do not disturb you, rather  your judgement about them.
+68. Apr 17: The way interpret words have impact on you, so always control your biases and lenses with which you look at them.